Ising formulations of many NP problems: Tree Problems

 The second lemma is as follows: a directed graph $G=(V,E)$ is acyclic if and only if there is a height function $h:V\rightarrow \mathbb{N}$ such that if $uv\in E$, $h(u)<h(v)$: i.e., every edge points from a node at lower height to one at higher height.
 That height function existence implies acyclic is easiest to prove using the contrapositive: suppose that a graph is cyclic.
 Then on a cycle of edges, we have is a contradiction.
 To prove that an acyclic graph has a height function, we construct one recursively.
 Using our first lemma, we know that there exists a vertex $u$ with only outgoing edges, so let us call $h(u)=1$.
 For any other vertex, we will call the height of that vertex $h(v) = 1+h^\prime(v)$, where $h^\prime(v)$ is found by repeating this process on the graph with node $u$ removed (which must also be acyclic).
 It is clear this process will terminate and assign exactly one node height $i$ for each integer $1\le i\le |V|$.

 We can now exploit this lemma to write down an Ising spin formulation of this problem.
 We place a binary variable $y_v$ on each vertex, which is 0 if $v$ is part of the feedback set, and 1 otherwise.
 We then place a binary variable $x_{v,i}$ on each vertex, which is 1 if vertex $v$ is at height $i$.
 So far the heights $i$ are arbitrary, and the requirement that a height function be valid will be imposed by the energy.
 The energy functional we use is $H=H_A+H_B$ where The first term ensures that if a vertex is not part of the feedback set, it has a well-defined height; the second term ensures that an edge only connects a node with lower height to a node at higher height.
-We then find the smallest possible feedback set by adding
+We then find the smallest possible feedback set by adding In order to solve the correct problem, we cannot add too few nodes to the feedback set.
+If we set $y_v=1$ for a node which should be part of the feedback set, we find an energy penalty of $A$ from $H_A$, and a gain of $B$ from $H_B$.
+We conclude that $B<A$ is sufficient to ensure we solve the correct problem.
+We see that $|V|(|V|+1)$ spins are required.